austenapigo/lotus/README.md

 + For beta-specificity, labels can vary depending on your questions and taxonomic-level of interest.
 For example, you might be interested in the beta-specificity of symbionts to a taxonomic family of hosts, rather than host species (see the Discussion in our pre-print that addresses this), and could label hosts as Pinaceae.1, Pinaceae.2, Pinaceae.3, etc., for example.

-+ `lotus` functions have a 'model' parameter to choose the type of linear model you'd like to relativize observed host specificity to.
-You may specificity "first" or "second" for a linear or quadratic equation, respectively.
++ Common `lotus` arguments:
+    + abundance.weighted Logical.
+TRUE calculates abundance-weighted metrics per symbiont.
+FALSE calculates presence-absence metrics per symbiont.
+    + model Character.
+Specify whether the null expectation should be approximated as a first-(linear) or second-(quadratic) order function.

-+ `lotus` functions have a 'trim' parameter within them to remove symbionts that are either singletons (a symbiont with a read abundance of one) or appear in only one host sample.
-This is a logical statement where TRUE removes these symbionts from analysis.
-We think they should be removed because host specificity from an observation of one will always result in the highest host specificity value and cannot be relevatized in a meaningful way to a null expectation.
+    + trim Logical.
+TRUE removes symbionts that occupy one host sample.
+FALSE keeps all symbionts.
+Note: We think they should be removed because host specificity from an observation of one will always result in the highest host specificity value and cannot be relevatized in a meaningful way to a null expectation.

-+ `lotus` functions have a 'notify' parameter within them to tell you which iteration the for() loop is on.
+    + notify Logical.
+TRUE prints the current iteration of the for loop.

 ### Why not use multivariate techniques to evaluate host specificity?